smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 Do not change this special character without assistance from a technical support person.
 It cannot be changed once Dynamic Variables are defined, unless a custom data conversion procedure is used.
 :::

-Notice that the value string for the LDA would be comprised of the results of one or more Type \'V\' (NOT Type \'L\') Dynamic Variables in this case.
-The Type \'L\' Dynamic Variable is used only for variation 2., below.
-You cannot use both a single-quoted string and a Type \'V\' Dynamic Variable together - choose one format or the other.
-However, since more than one LDA() keyword is supported, it\'s easy to see how quoted strings and Dynamic Variables of Type \'V\' could be combined for one Call command.
+Notice that the value string for the LDA would be comprised of the results of one or more Type 'V' (NOT Type 'L') Dynamic Variables in this case.
+The Type 'L' Dynamic Variable is used only for variation 2., below.
+You cannot use both a single-quoted string and a Type 'V' Dynamic Variable together - choose one format or the other.
+However, since more than one LDA() keyword is supported, it's easy to see how quoted strings and Dynamic Variables of Type 'V' could be combined for one Call command.

 **LDA(DynVarName)**